 Hopefully, this introduction has given you a better overview of the key things to look out for when wanting to advertise your products on Google Shopping or Facebook.
 But, this is just the tip of the iceberg when it comes to creating the perfect feed for both platforms.

 While Facebook is perhaps a little more forgiving, your feeds for both platforms will need to be in tiptop shape if you want them to perform well.
-You can learn from the experts with our __best practices guide to Google Shopping __and Facebook Dynamic Ads campaign guide, which you can download for free.
+You can learn from the experts with our Facebook Dynamic Ads campaign guide which you can download for free.

 If you’re a marketer who is in charge of managing and handling large feeds containing thousands of products or more, Productsup is the ideal tool for you.
 Want to see for yourself just how straightforward and easy it is to get your products on Google, Facebook or virtually any other ecommerce channel?
 Our experts are happy to show you in a personal web demo.